 - Concluding address

 - National anthem

 - Light refreshments for the new citizens and guests with the Mayor

 The Citizenship ceremony is held at Expressions Whirinaki, 836 Fergusson Drive, Upper Hutt.

 Ceremonies are held when required, approximately every four months.
 The Upper Hutt City Council will be notified by the Department of Internal Affairs when there are enough candidates waiting and then a date will be set.
 The next ceremony date has not been set.
-Our last ceremony was held in May 2017.
+Our last ceremony was held on 20 July 2017.